KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/fr/pe-arome.md

 ---

 ## Data assimilation
-- **Data assimilation:** Yes — upper-air initial states draw on the AROME ensemble of data assimilations (AE-AROME).
+- **Data assimilation:** Yes — upper-air initial states draw on the AROME ensemble of data assimilations (AE-AROME), a 50-member ensemble running 3D-Var in the OOPS framework on a 3-hour cycle (50 members since cy48t1_op1, up from 25).
-- **Method / cadence:** Perturbations are extracted around the AE-AROME ensemble mean from 3-hour AE-AROME forecasts and added to a synchronous 3DVAR analysis (see Perturbations and design).
+- **Method / cadence:** Perturbations are extracted around the AE-AROME ensemble mean from 3-hour AE-AROME forecasts and added to a synchronous 3D-Var analysis (see Perturbations and design).

 ---

 ## Initial and boundary conditions
 - **Initial conditions (upper air):** Perturbed states formed by adding AE-AROME ensemble perturbations (taken around the AE-AROME mean, from 3-hour forecasts) to a synchronous 3DVAR analysis.
 - **Initial conditions (surface):** Built by randomly perturbing the deterministic AROME-France surface analysis.
 Perturbations are applied to both physiographic variables (vegetation index, albedo, …) and prognostic variables (SST, soil temperature and moisture, …).
 - **Boundary conditions:** Provided by [PE-ARPEGE](../../global/france/pe-arpege.md), with **hourly coupling**.
 Cycles are time-lagged against PE-ARPEGE: PE-ARPEGE 00 UTC → PE-AROME 03 UTC, 06 → 09, 12 → 15, 18 → 21.
-The 16 perturbed PE-AROME members are each coupled to 16 PE-ARPEGE members selected by automatic classification (penalized Ward method) from PE-ARPEGE's 34 perturbed members.
+The perturbed PE-AROME members draw their lateral boundary conditions from PE-ARPEGE members selected by automatic classification (penalized Ward method) from PE-ARPEGE's 34 perturbed members; the control couples to deterministic ARPEGE.

 ---